Our Roast Guide

 While a number of specialty coffee roasters will have specialized names for their flavoured roasts, and a lack of standardization can cause confusion, in general roasts fall into one of four categories – light, medium, medium-dark and dark.
 Within each of these you may come across several variations, and we outline these within the categories below.

 While many assume the strong, rich flavour of darker roasts indicates high levels of caffeine, it is in fact to the light roasts which have higher concentrations.
 Our choice in roast is often personal, but if the roast is not declared by the supplier, it is a good idea to clarify as there can be a world of difference between them.
+See our Roast Level Flavour Chart for a detailed breakdown of flavour profiles across every roast.

 Light Roasts.